ling-nyc/Dhar-Mann-Bot-Python/README.md

 # Dhar-Mann-Bot-Python
-Discord bot that will respond with a random Dhar Man title when dhar man is mentioned Invite Dhar Mann to your own server!
-[Click](https://discord.com/oauth2/authorize?client_id=890733482748280853&scope=bot&permissions=52224)
+Discord bot that will respond with a random Dhar Man title when dhar mann is mentioned Invite Dhar Mann to your own server.

 ### Starting
 Clone the repository, place your bot token in config.py, along with any api keys if you wish to use the cat and dog command.